IMPOUNDS UNIT

 frequently asked questions:

 The officer on scene at the time the decision is made to tow the vehicle will advise you that it is being impounded and which company will be towing.
 In any of those cases, contact the Municipal Attorney's Office - Civil Division - during normal business hours for instructions on how to get your vehicle released.
-343-4545 or visit http://www.muni.org/departments/legal/civil/pages/impoundsinfo.aspx for details.
+343-4545 or visit Municipal Attorney’s Office Impounds page for details.

-No. APD has sole cource contracts with local towing agencies for various types of tows.
+• No. APD has sole source contracts with local towing agencies for various types of tows.
 The reason a vehicle is towed dictates which towing company completes the impound and where the vehicle is taken.